-I am not sure if you are new to infertility or if you have been traveling this journey for months or even years.
-But I think we can all agree that it is tough.
+I am not sure if you are new to infertility or if you have been on this journey for years, but I think we can all agree that it is tough.
 Really tough.
-And when I began walking this road, I wasn’t prepared.
-Were you?
-Because for me, I was naive.
-I thought infertility was simply the inability to conceive after one year of actively trying.
-And rightfully so.
+When I began walking this road, I wasn’t prepared.
+I don’t think any of us are.
+But for me, I was naive.
+I thought infertility was simply the inability to conceive after one year of actively trying; and rightfully so.
 Because isn’t that the definition?
-But ask me now, four years after leaving my doctor’s office numb and confused?
-And then going through several failed treatment cycles and a miscarriage?
-And I will quickly tell you that the definition Google search gave me years ago, is not even close to being accurate.
+But ask me now, years after leaving my doctor’s office numb and confused with a diagnosis of PCOS, then going through several failed treatment cycles and a miscarriage, and I will quickly tell you that the definition Google search gave me years ago, is not even close to being accurate.
 And maybe you feel the same.
-Because infertility, when you break it down, is so much more than just the inability to conceive…
+Because infertility, when you break it down, is so much more than just the inability to conceive.

 It is watching your life be put on hold.
 Or even pushed backwards.
 It’s letting go of the plans you once had, for new ones that make you cringe.
 And cause your stomach to be sick.
 It’s wondering if you have been cursed or deemed unworthy to be called mommy.
 Or punished for some past sin.

 Infertility is a disease.
 Yes, a disease that often times makes you feel different.
 Alone.
 Insecure.
 Embarrassed.
 Forgotten.
 Broken.
 And Overlooked.
 It makes you avoid the ones you love and doubt the God you serve.
 It suffocates your hope.
 Weakens your faith.
 And steals your joy.
 It makes you feel helpless as there is little you can do to change your condition.
 And if there is?
 You have tried it.